oliverwangyi/auto-twq/README.md

 Will be uploaded soon (after the acceptance of the related paper).

-Visualization are generated with D3.
+Visualization are generated with ggplot and D3.
 And of course, embeded in .html files.

-ggplot:

-D3:
+The backend data analyses are built on Python and R.